mpaskevi/phd/EDCI614/Assignments/paper-draft.md

 Educators who have surveyed the literature on the history of open education have found that early conceptions of open education were primarily focused on creating student-centred learning environments in K-12 (Cuban, 2004; Hendricks, 2017; Morgan, 2016) and, more specifically, three pairs of complementary values: "autonomy and interdependence; freedom and responsibility; democracy and participation" (Paquette, 2005).
 Morgan (2016) notes that these aims towards autonomy and freedom persist in the open education literature today.

-This paper will begin by describing open education through five lenses: participation, pedagogy, permissions, publishing, and policy.
+This paper will begin by describing open education through three lenses: participation, pedagogy, and permissions.

 ###### Participation

-In 2007, a small group of open educators met in Cape Town, South Africa and published the _Cape Town Open Education Declaration_ in which they argue that open education can increase access to education and also "nourish [a] participatory culture of learning" and that it should lead to "new approaches to assessment, accreditation and collaborative learning" ("The Cape Town Open Education Declaration," n.d. para.
+In 2007, a small group of open educators met in Cape Town, South Africa and published the _Cape Town Open Education Declaration_ in which they argue that open education can increase access to education and also "nourish [a] participatory culture of learning"  ("The Cape Town Open Education Declaration," n.d. para.
 3-4).
 The Cape Town Declaration has become one of the most important documents in the open education movement and it forms the foundation of others who aspire to increase access, or invite participation, to higher education.
 More recently, Paskevicius described open education practices as "support[ing] participatory student-directed projects" [\(2017, p.
 127\)](@paskeviciusConceptualizingOpenEducational2017) and Cronin and MacLaren describe OE as "resources, tools and practices to improve educational access, effectiveness, and equality worldwide" [\(2018, p.
 127\)](@croninConceptualisingOEPReview2018.).

 Participation in OE environments means that potential students have both greater access to education (participation), and that they have a more significant "voice" in the process of education (democracy).

 ###### Pedagogy

 Inviting participation in OE environments can be a good first step towards opening education, but it is important that the invitation is not to participate in a poorly designed or taught experience.
-The Cape Town declaration doesn't stop at inviting participation; the authors specify that OE ought to lead to pedagogical advancement.
+The Cape Town declaration doesn't stop at inviting participation; the authors specify that OE ought to lead to pedagogical advancement in that it should lead to "new approaches to assessment, accreditation and collaborative learning"

 This is echoed in Wiley and Hilton's description of "OER-enabled pedagogy" as "the set of teaching and learning practices that are only possible or practical in the context of the 5R permissions which are characteristic of OER." [\(2018\)]()@wileyDefiningOEREnabledPedagogy2018)